Everything you need to know about July and August rail industrial action

 The biggest rail union, the RMT, called` 20,000 of its members out on strike on Thursday 20, Saturday 22 and Saturday 29 July.
 The late July walk-outs are causing thousands of cancellations each day at the start of the main summer school holidays in England.

 The train drivers’ union, Aslef, is mounting “action short of a strike” in the shape of Monday-to-Saturday overtime bans.
-The third such action starts on Monday 31 July until Saturday 5 August.
+Saturday 22 July is the last day of the second such action.
+The next starts on Monday 31 July until Saturday 5 August.

 A London Underground strike, also involving members of the RMT, was called off at 36 hours’ notice after progress in talks./